histoire-dev/histoire/docs/guide/config.md

 ### Vue 3 setup

-Inside your setup file, you can export a `setupVue3` function that will be called by Histoire allowing you to configure the Vue 3 sanbox application.
+Inside your setup file, you can export a `setupVue3` function that will be called by Histoire allowing you to configure the Vue 3 sandbox application.
 Histoire provides an optional `defineSetupVue3` helper to have better types in your IDE :

 ```ts
 // src/histoire.setup.ts